CarsonSSk/SmartClassAI/README.md

 4. Run model_evaluation.py.
 5. There will be pop-ups with the confusion matrices of each evaluated model, sequentially (close a pop-up to move on to the next).
 Evaluation metrics for each model will be printed in the output, and saved in model_evaluation_summary.csv, located in the main directory.

-d) Run model on custom image / batch of images
+e) Run/apply model on custom image / batch of images

 1. First, open the "runFiles" directory in the main directory.
 Place the single image you wish to predict in this directory, and place the batch of images that you wish to predict in the "imagesDirectory" subdirectory.
 For the best results, the images must be: square format (will be resized to 48x48 so distortion may happen); can be RGB or grayscale; ideally, as much background should have been cropped out of the image manually in order to center the image on the face.
 2. Open run_model.py.